 Why is Klonopin a Controlled Substance?

-Klonopin is a controlled substance categorized under Schedule IV since it has a low abuse potential but medical uses as well.
+Klonopin is a controlled substance categorized under Schedule IV since it has a low abuse potential but also has medical uses.
 People may abuse Klonopin due to its sedative effects, which can lead to dependence and addiction.
 Like many other benzodiazepines that are also Schedule IV controlled substances, Klonopin is usually only prescribed for short-term usage and immediate relief of panic attacks and seizures, due to the dependence that the drug could cause.

 Treatment for Klonopin Addiction and Abuse

 Klonopin can be very addictive as it promotes relaxation and calmness.
-Stopping taking the drug can lead to severe withdrawal symptoms which are difficult to manage alone.
+Coming off the drug can lead to severe withdrawal symptoms, which are difficult to manage alone.
 These are some of the withdrawal symptoms of Klonopin:

 - Hallucinations